 The functions of a finance or banking chatbot are nearly endless.
 A few of the most helpful applications include:

-- Advice and information.
-A bot is a great tool for giving out details about a brand’s services, products, or locations.
-It could share blog posts with money-saving tips or financial planning advice, offer details about a new credit card, or allow users to locate their nearest branch or ATM.
+- Advice and information 💬 A Messenger bot is a great tool for giving out details about a brand’s services, products, or locations.
+It could share blog posts with money-saving tips or financial planning advice, offer details about a new credit card, or let users locate their nearest branch or ATM.

-- Lead generation and qualification.
-There are several effective methods to bring new users to your bot.
+- Lead generation and qualification 👥 There are several effective methods to bring new users to your bot.
 You can link your bot to Facebook ad, incorporate a chatbot window on your website, or even set up a feature to acquire bot users from comments on one of your Facebook page posts.
+(You can do all of the above with Entry Points!)
 Once there, your bot can ask users questions to qualify them.
 For example, you could set up a Facebook ad about your bank’s business loan services, and then ask users who click through questions about the size and type of their business.
-If they qualify, your bot can gather their information for a member of your team to contact later.
+If they qualify, your bot can gather their information for a member of your team to contact later, or have them book an in-person appointment through the bot.

-- Customer feedback.
-Bots make it easy to gather feedback from your users.
-While customers generally have low motivation to complete a static email survey, for example, an engaging quiz in an instant, conversational format via bot will see much higher completion rates.
+- Customer feedback collection 👍 Bots make it easy to gather feedback from your users.
+Customers generally have low motivation to complete a static email survey about a bank.
+But an engaging quiz in an instant, conversational format via chatbot will see much higher completion rates.

-- Clone and customize a bot for multiple locations.
-Banks or finance companies with multiple branches don’t need to create separate bots for each one.
-With Chatfuel’s Premium Synced Cloning feature, you can apply elements and changes to some or all of your bots at once.
+- Multi-location support 📍 Banks or finance companies with multiple branches don’t need to create separate bots for each one.
+With Chatfuel’s Synced Cloning feature, you can apply elements and changes to some or all of your bots at once.
 You won’t have to update each one individually, yet you can still keep some information (like address, phone number, and services) custom to each location.
-To learn more about Chatfuel’s Premium features, available to both businesses and agencies, book a call with one of our consultants today.
+Synced Cloning is a Premium feature.
+Learn more about our Premium and Premium Agency plans today.

 Tips for building a banking chatbot